History Mystery Bike Ride

-History Mystery Bike Tour Offers Challenge & Family Fun
+History Mystery Bike Ride Offers Challenge & Family Fun

 What do you get when you combine the sleuthing skills of Sherlock Holmes with the history of Chicago’s Beverly/Morgan Park neighborhood and the fun of a healthy family outing?
-The Beverly Area Planning Association’s (BAPA) History Mystery Bike Tour, a family biking event held on September 30, 2012.
+The Beverly Area Planning Association’s (BAPA) History Mystery Bike Ride, a family biking event held on October 13, 2013.

 The event leads people on an historical “treasure” hunt, tracking down clues at homes, businesses, and institutions throughout the neighborhood’s historic districts.
 Clues hidden in plain sight in the architectural details on buildings or homes, or on historic markers and signs, then solving the overall history mystery puzzle.